gsirhc/AdvancedTail/README.md

 Please enter any issues not listed above into the projects [GitHub issues section](https://github.com/gsirhc/AdvancedTail/issues).

 ### License
-The AdvancedTail source code and binaries are free and unencumbered public domain software.
+The code and executable are licensed under the [MIT License (MIT)](https://github.com/gsirhc/AdvancedTail/blob/master/LICENSE.txt)
-For more information, see the [UNLICENSE](http://unlicense.org/) or the UNLICENSE.txt file.